DKVkrk/Speech-and-Voice-Asssitant/README.md

 # Voice Assistant

 This is a Python-based voice assistant that can perform a wide range of tasks using voice commands.
-It's built on several popular Python libraries, including `pyttsx3` for text-to-speech, `speech_recognition` for voice recognition, and `PyPDF2` and `sumy` for PDF summarization.
+It's built on several popular Python libraries, including `pyttsx3` for text-to-speech, `speech_recognition` for voice recognition.

 The assistant is designed to be highly interactive and can handle commands for basic functions, web searches, entertainment, and system operations.